 Woodpeckers - such as this Williamson's Sapsucker - eat far more ants than do most birds.
-Although many other vertebrates avoid ants because of their stings or noxious chemical deterrents, the Northern Flicker is known to have ingested over five thousand ants in one sitting!
+Although many other vertebrates avoid ants because of their stings or the foul taste, the Northern Flicker is known to have ingested over five thousand ants in one sitting!
 A woodpecker's sticky tongue can reach several inches beyond the tip of its bill, so it can lap up hundreds of ants from their nest.

 Woodpeckers Love Ants

 Written by Bob Sundstrom